-Write/commission a cornerstone asset
+Write or commission a cornerstone asset

-If you don’t have the confidence, time, or writing acumen needed to produce this content yourself, this is where you invest whatever modest budget you have.
-This piece will be the single most important piece of content you produce for a long time, and it will inform every other piece of content that comes afterwards.
+If you don’t have the confidence, time, or writing acumen needed to produce this content yourself, this is where you should invest whatever modest budget you have.
+This will be the single most important piece of content you produce, and it will inform every other asset that comes afterwards.

 Produce supporting assets

 Now that you have all the research done and the major piece written, you can produce smaller pieces of content using the same research and material.
 Consider:

-- Turning stats into tweets or infographics.
+- Turn stats into tweets or data visualisations

 3. Promote, promote, promote